esesmuedgars/CurriculumVitae/README.md

 Developed proof of concept application as a library - with custom camera and voice recorder, sticker keyboard, location tracking, WebSocket user chat - that embedded JavaScript used to execute actions.

-(_eg.
+(_e.g.
 JavaScript communicated to application that it should download following stickers and display keyboard, begin user location tracking etc._)

 ### TestDevLab